-This old faithful has been given a revamp, though the beer garden is still its relaxed old self on a summer evening.
+This old faithful has been given a revamp, though the beer garden is still its old relaxed self, perfect for a summer evening.
 Tuck into souvlaki, aubergine fries, burgers and calamari.
-Hank’s Olde Irish, a beautiful hidden whiskey bar with leather banquettes and exposed brick, is at the same venue, through a warren of passages.
+Hank’s Olde Irish, a beautiful hidden whiskey bar with leather banquettes and exposed brick, can be found through a warren of passages.

 No. 114: Charango Grill and Bar

-Charango is still pulling the crowds.
-The food is inspired by Peruvian cuisine and sharing is encouraged.
-Choices range from ceviche to barbeque grill-style dishes, with highlights like tuna tacos and barbecue pork belly and some bar snacks too.
-Don’t forget to sample the wealth of pisco-themed cocktails.
+Charango serves Peruvian-inspired cuisine.
+Think ceviche and barbeque grill-style dishes, with highlights like tuna tacos and barbecue pork belly, and some bar snacks too.
+Don’t forget to sample a pisco sour.

 No. 120: Azhar’s Fast Food and Takeaways

-This diminutive juice bar also sells gluten-free and vegan snacks and light meals.
+This diminutive juice bar also sells light meals and snacks that are vegan or gluten-free.

-This tiny New York-style bagel bar offers a handful of classic fillings like our favourite, salt beef brisket, pickle and mustard. (“Everything comes with cream cheese as standard” might be our favourite phrase ever.)
+This tiny New York-style bagel bar offers a handful of classic fillings like our favourite, salt beef brisket, pickle and mustard. (“Everything comes with cream cheese” might be our favourite sentence ever.)

 No. 127: Mink & Trout

-The former Birds Cafe space has been beautifully refurbished into a sleek bistro.
-Think stellar ceviche with pickled veg and miso cream-cheese dressing, great Karoo lamb bredie and perfect crème brûlée.
+This beautifully sleek bistro offers bites like stellar ceviche with pickled veg and miso cream-cheese dressing, great Karoo lamb bredie and perfect crème brûlée.

 No. 133: Hail Pizza

-Head through Clarke’s courtyard and you’ll find a hidden restaurant with long communal tables and some stools at a bar.
+Head through Clarke’s and you’ll find a hidden restaurant with long communal tables and some stools at a bar.
 This is the place for wood-fired pizza with deliciously charred, chewy bases and tasty toppings.
-Think kale, gorgonzola and grana padano or lardons, mushrooms and avo.
+The Norman – topped with anchovies, mushrooms, capers and olives – is an office favourite.

 Corner of Wale and Bree: Bocca Restaurant

-Their beautiful thin-based pizza bases are baked to perfection in a matter of seconds.
+Their beautiful thin-based pizzas are baked to perfection in a matter of seconds.
 There are also tempting plates for sharing, including fried gnocchi with ricotta, a standout beef carpaccio and delicious bucatini with prawns.
 Don’t miss the smart wine list.

 No. 152: Arcade

-This ‘resto-bar’ serves cafe-style food like chicken pregos and rolled beef fillet, plus pizzas, burgers and salads.
-On the drinks side of things, look out for classic and new cocktails, shots and SAB beer on tap.
+This ‘resto-bar’ serves café-style food like chicken pregos, pizzas, burgers and salads.
+On the drinks side of things, look out for classic and new cocktails, shots, and SAB beer on tap.
 It’s wildly popular with the late-night crowd.

 No. 160: Café Frank

-They serve fresh, fuss-free food in a sleek and chic canteen-style setting.
-Apart from sandwiches and a salad selection, you could order their delicious-sounding daily specials like ras-el-hanout chicken with couscous and nectarines, or rare roast sirloin with artichokes.
+Café Frank serves fresh, fuss-free food in a sleek and chic canteen-style setting.
+Apart from sandwiches and a salad selection, you could order one of their daily specials like ras-el-hanout chicken with couscous and nectarines, or rare roast sirloin with artichokes.

 There’s almost always a small crowd outside the hatch waiting for their fix of coffee and pastry.
-King of all things decadent, Jason serves up Nutella-filled doughssants, peanut-butter-and-bacon croissants, and pies loaded with crayfish and mac ‘n cheese.
-The sandwiches (made with Frankie Fenner meats) are pretty special too.
+King of all things decadent, Jason serves up Nutella-filled doughssants, peanut-butter-and-bacon croissants, and pies loaded with mac ‘n cheese.
+The breakfast pizza is pretty special too.

 No. 199: The Odyssey

-This London Underground-inspired pub serves up street food like burgers in pitas, hot dogs, boerie rolls and schwarmas.
+This London Underground-inspired pub serves up street food like burgers, pitas, hotdogs, boerie rolls and schwarmas.
 There’s dancing later on.

 No. 215: Culture Club Cheese